relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/monitored_individual_data_sources/monitored_individuals_via_zipdrop_data_source.md

 # Settings of `Monitored Individuals Sync` data transformation:

 ## Group Id To Data Source Name Mapping Json
-User needs to specify how to map azure active directory group id (specified in the ADGroupIDs load file field) to Trace Data Source name.
+User needs to specify how to map active directory group id (specified in the ADGroupIDs load file field) to Trace Data Source name.
 One to one mappings are specified in the JSON format in the fashion similar to this: